What to watch on Prime Video in DecemberDec 1 | 3 min read

-Line of Duty season 7: Was this week’s finale the last ever episode for AC-12?
+Line of Duty season 7: What does the future hold for AC-12?
+Will there be a spin-off film?
 All you need to know

-Line of Duty concluded on Sunday night with a controversial ending, but was it the last ever series.
+Line of Duty season 6 concluded with a controversial ending, but was it the last ever series?
 We round up the latest news and updates on season 7.

-Line of Duty has gripped the nation over the last seven weeks with cliffhanger endings, shocking twists and a mind-bending central mystery that has kept us all guessing – just who is the Fourth Man?
+Line of Duty gripped the nation with cliffhanger endings, shocking twists and a mind-bending central mystery that has kept us all guessing – just who is the Fourth Man?

-But as we approach the final episode of season 6, one of the burning questions on fans’ lips is will the show for season 7?
+But following the controversial ending of season 6, one of the burning questions on fans’ lips is - will the show return for season 7?

 Writer Jed Mercurio has been throwing in lots of throwbacks to previous seasons this year and has tied together the events of all six seasons from Tommy Hunter and Tony Gates to Jo Davidson and Marcus Thurwell.

-It looks like the sixth season finale will finally give us the identity of ‘H’, The Fourth Man at the top of the OCG and wrap up a story that has slowly unravelled over the last decade.
+The ixth season finale finally gave us the identity of ‘H’, The Fourth Man at the top of the OCG and wrap up a story that has slowly unravelled over the last decade.

-From Lindsay Denton to balaclava men, ‘definately’ to Danny Waldron, the wee donkey to sucking diesel, season 6 feels like a conclusion to one of the greatest TV dramas of all time.
+From Lindsay Denton to balaclava men, ‘definately’ to Danny Waldron, the wee donkey to sucking diesel, season 6 felt like a conclusion to one of the greatest TV dramas of all time.

 But is it?
 Here is everything we know about a possible season 7…